tobi-wan-kenobi/bumblebee-status/docs/modules.rst

 Displays volume and mute status and controls for PulseAudio devices.
 Use wheel up and down to change volume, left click mutes, right click opens pavucontrol.

+!!!
+This module will eventually be deprecated (since it has bad performance and high CPU load) and be replaced with "pulsectl", which is a much better drop-in replacement !!!

 Aliases: pasink (use this to control output instead of input), pasource

 Parameters: